The One Building That Embodies All Things Trump

 Patrik Schumacher, Hadid’s successor at the helm of the firm, has only fanned the flames of controversy.
 Schumacher has called for scrapping social housing and ending government support for art school in the U.K., where the firm is based, among other Ayn Rand–ian positions.
 As a company, Zaha Hadid Architects has publicly distanced itself from his pronouncements, including his call for the abolishment of all public space.

 The early design for 666 Fifth seems to create public space where there is none—a small irony, given that Trump Tower erases public space and Shumacher opposes it.
 A whole block of Midtown has disappeared in the design rendering, replaced by a park that fronts the podium of the building.
 The design itself is typical Zaha: spectacular, unyielding, devoid of context.
 The podium is a show-stopper that echoes Santiago Calatrava’s jaw-dropping World Trade Center transit hub, with a 1,400-foot-high super-tall skyscraper stuck on top for good measure.
 It is the kind of design that might seriously argue for clearing out blocks of Manhattan to make way for better views of the façade.
 Awesome, like the Burj Khalifa, but awful, too, in the same way—an anti-populist building that rejects history, precedent, neighborhood, place.
-(Not unlike Trump’s approach to the presidency.)

 One of the most risible qualities of 666 Fifth is bound to go overlooked, given the fog of influence-peddling and fascist spectacle concealing it.
 That is its potential use of EB-5 financing, an immigration program that has secured hundreds of millions in development for luxury real estate in exchange for visas for (mostly Chinese) foreign investors.
 The cash-for-visas program, which was the subject of House Judiciary Committee hearing in February, has garnered intense congressional scrutiny at a time when the Trump administration is closing U.S. borders for Muslims (and their laptops) as well as undocumented immigrants.